kleviss/rn-supabase-react-query-emotion-native-boilerplate/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](Article-About-This-Boilerplate.md) file for details.

 ## Support

-For support, email your-email@example.com or open an issue in this repository.
+For support, klevissxh@gmail.com or open an issue in this repository.

 ## Acknowledgments